microsoft/BatchMoveToTeams/README.md

 ## Description

 The script will process all users from the input CSV file (InputUsersCsv parameter).

 There are 2 main parts of the script:

 1. **Check pre-requisites** before the move (Use SkipAllPrerequisiteChecks parameter to skip this step).
-Below are the conditions that will trigger user to NOT be moved to Teams only (checks are performed in the order below):
+   <br />Below are the conditions that will ***trigger user to NOT be moved to Teams only*** (checks are performed in the order below.
+If a check fails, further cheks in the list won't be performed):
-   - User does not exist onprem (onprem Get-CsUser fails)
+   - User exists in onprem (onprem Get-CsUser succeeds)
-   - User is located in a particular OU that should be skipped (if user is in the OU specified in $OuToSkip, the acccount won't be moved to Teams)
+   - If OuToSkip parameter is used, skip processing all users in the specified Active Directory Orgasnizational Unit
-   - User is already in o365
+   - User is not already hosted in o365
    - Either LineURI attribute is populated onprem or EnterpriseVoiceEnabled onprem attribute is set to True.
 You can override this by using ForceSkypeEvUsersToTeamsNoEV command line switch.
    - User is not licensed for Skype and/or Teams in o365
 2. **Move to Teams only**